jyurko/CMPINF_2100_Fall_2020/README.md

 * Class, attributes, and methods
 * NumPy arrays - creation, attributes, methods, manipulation
 * Calculating the standard error on the mean with NumPy

+## Week 04
+* Creating Pandas Series and DataFrames
+* Attributes, methods, subsetting, selecting, merging
+* Introduce exploring a real data set with Pandas
+* Visualize the variability of the sample average with boxplots